-The stagecraft examination (its preparation and execution) requires students to think analytically, creatively and imaginatively.
-For example, students are required to select a monologue and analyse its content, themes and meanings informed by their understanding of the scene from which the monologue derives and the whole playscript.
-Students create an interpretation of the monologue either through Acting and Direction or Design.
-In doing that, they use their imagination and creativity to arrive at their own interpretation of the monologue informed by their understanding of the intended meanings of the text and research they conduct from both within and outside of the playscript.
+The Theatre Studies Stagecraft examination (its preparation and execution) required students to think analytically, imaginatively and creatively.
+For example, students were required to select a monologue and analyse its content, themes, images, ideas and intended meanings informed by their understanding of the scene(s) from which the monologue is derived as well as the whole playscript.
+Students created an interpretation of the monologue either through Acting and Direction or Design.
+In doing so they used their imagination and creativity to arrive at their own interpretation of the monologue informed by their understanding of the intended meanings of the text, including those of the playwright, and research they conduct from both within and outside of the playscript.

-There are specific requirements for interpreting the monologue whether the student chooses to use Acting and Direction or Design.
-The specifications are different for each option.
+There were specific requirements for interpreting the monologue whether the student chose to use Acting and Direction or Design.
+The specifications were different for each option.
 Students are advised to become familiar with and adhere to these specifications.
 Students should also follow the 'Guidelines for students and teachers', as printed on the examination, and note that the content of the guidelines may change from year to year.
 The VCAA sets a single prescribed version of each monologue for this examination.
 This is the only version of the monologue that is examinable.
 Upon request, a PDF of the complete set of prescribed monologue texts can be sent to schools.
 Details of how to make this request are on the examination.
 Additionally, the examination gives instructions as to which lines of dialogue are to be included and which are to be omitted from the interpretation of the prescribed monologue.
 The interpretation of deleted passages/lines is not examinable.
-Unless otherwise indicated, students can choose to apply the published stage directions, ignore them or create their own.
-If a student chooses to sing some or all of the song lyrics contained within a monologue, the melody must be consistent with the published score of the music.
-Any published version of the score is acceptable.